-The English Club is a group of people interested in enjoying enriching activities using English to communicate.
+The English Club is a group of people interested in socializing, enjoy good debates/films and improve their English.
 It is open to anybody with Intermediate/High English level (minimum B1/4th year Official Language School).
-This coming Sunday this will be the topic of the week...